Last year it was shingles, this year it's pneumonia. =\

 (Hydrogen bonds hold water molecules together, and are more easily broken than chemical bonds.)

+Polar molecules are molecules in which one side is more negative therefore making the other side more positive.
 Water molecules are polar because the oxygen pulls more and gains more electrons (Oxygen and hydrogen still share electrons -- this is what causes the chemical bond -- but the oxygen keeps more of them.)

 Water molecules can dissolve substances that have polar molecules or ionic molecules, but not non-polar molecules.